 Mediation Rule 7.
 Party representatives must have authority to settle and all persons necessary to the decision to settle shall be present.

 Mediation Rule 9.
 Prior to the first scheduled mediation session, each party shall provide the Mediator and all attorneys of record with an Information Sheet and Request for Mediation on the form provided by the Mediator, setting forth its position with regard to the issues that need to be resolved.

-The mediator always asks at the outset if all parties are ready and willing to mediate in good faith and work toward a settlement with an open mind.
+The mediator always asks if all parties are ready and willing to mediate in good faith and work toward a settlement with an open mind.
 This is the foundation of mediation, and the mediator will request that the parties make an unconditional commitment to do this.
-Additionally, it is important to determine that the persons present have actual authority to settle the case.
+Additionally, it is important to determine that persons present have authority to settle the case.
 Otherwise, the process can be futile.